Joel Plaskett: Solo work and the Emergency

-After the breakup of Thrush Hermit and Neuseiland, Plaskett embarked on a solo career.
-His first release, In Need of Medical Attention, consisted of leftover songs that were written near the end of his days in Thrush Hermit.
+While still performing with Thrush Hermit, Plaskett began writing material for his first solo album.
+He released In Need of Medical Attention shortly after the band's breakup.
 It was well received by critics, but not until the release of 2001's Down at the Khyber did Plaskett begin to enjoy more widespread acclaim.
 Khyber was a harder-rocking album that featured a new backing band, The Emergency, consisting of Plaskett, drummer Dave Marsh and bass player Tim Brennan.
 Together they called themselves Joel Plaskett Emergency.
 The album earned Plaskett a Juno Award nomination as best new artist.

 The band's next album, Truthfully Truthfully, in 2003, was Plaskett's first all-out commercial success.
-It was produced by his old Thrush Hermit bandmate McGettigan and was the band's debut release for MapleMusic Recordings.
+It was produced with his old Thrush Hermit bandmate McGettigan and was the band's debut release for MapleMusic Recordings.
 The album featured the song "Come On, teacher," which became a hit in Canada.
 The album later received an East Coast Music Award as best rock recording.

 Plaskett's follow-up album was a solo effort, called La De Da, on which he played most of the instruments himself (McGettigan, however, played bass).
 Plaskett consciously sought a different sound for La De Da than he did for his previous effort; he considered it a record more for himself than for commercial radio.
+It was recorded at Flying Blanket Recording in Mesa, Arizona with Bob Hoag.
 The album was released in 2005 and earned two East Coast Music Awards in 2006, as Male Artist of the Year and Songwriter of the Year, for the song "Happen Now."
 He was also nominated for a Juno Award for songwriter of the year that year and was named male artist of the year and songwriter of the year at the East Coast Music Awards.